jyeo/cs122_financialdata_project/README.md

 * Explore track volatility and other interesting metrics

+### Other future routes:

-* Potential for future genre-level or playlist-level analysis
+* More Genre-level or playlist-level analysis

 ## 🗂 Data Collection and Storage Plan (written by Aaron Nguyen) 🗂